-The Texas English Language Proficiency Assessment System (TELPAS) is designed to assess the progress that Emergent Bilingual (EB)/Limited English Proficient (LEP) students make in learning the English language.
+The Texas English Language Proficiency Assessment System (TELPAS) is designed to assess the progress that Limited English Proficient (LEP) students make in learning the English language.
 TELPAS measures English language proficiency in the following domains:

-- Grades K-1 reading, listening, speaking, and writing - Grades 2-12 reading, listening, speaking, and writing disabilities who cannot participate in the general ELP assessment, even with allowable accommodations.
+- Grades K-1 reading, listening, speaking, and writing - Grades 2-12 reading, listening, speaking, and writing

-TELPAS Alternate

-The TEA has developed the TELPAS Alternate assessment to meet the federal requirements mandated under Every Student Succeeds Act (ESSA), which requires states to administer an alternate English language proficiency (ELP) assessment for English learners (ELs) with the most significant cognitive
+TELPAS Alternate TEA has developed the TELPAS Alternate assessment to meet the federal requirements mandated under the Every Student Succeeds Act (ESSA), which requires states to administer an alternate English language proficiency (ELP) assessment for English learners (ELs) with the most significant cognitive disabilities who cannot participate in the general ELP assessment, even with allowable accommodations.